 - In the Add Password window, enter the password for the account and click OK.

-Make sure to provide an Azure AD application password instead of a user account password when adding MFA-enabled accounts.
+Make sure to specify an Azure AD application password instead of a user account password when adding MFA-enabled accounts.